Joachim Löw

+Of all head coaches of the Germany national football team, Löw has managed and won the most matches (124/198).

 Playing career

 In 1978, Löw started his playing career with 2.
 Bundesliga club SC Freiburg.
 He returned to the club twice (1982, 1985) and held the club's overall goal scoring record until 2020, when Nils Petersen surpassed him.
 In 1980, Löw joined VfB Stuttgart in the Bundesliga, but he had difficulties establishing himself in the starting lineup and played only four matches.

 In the 1981–82 season, Löw played for Eintracht Frankfurt (24 matches, five goals), but he returned to Freiburg the following year.
 In 1982–83, he scored eight goals in 34 matches, 1983–84 he scored 17 goals in 31 matches in the 2.
 Bundesliga.
 Afterwards, he returned to the Bundesliga with Karlsruher SC, but he only scored two goals in 24 matches.
 Later, he joined Freiburg again for four years, played 116 matches and scored 38 goals.
 Löw concluded his career in Switzerland, where he played for FC Schaffhausen (1989–1992) and FC Winterthur (1992–1994).

 Löw played four times for the West Germany national under-21 team.